-Pillar 2 (qualitative aspects) has already been implemented pursuant to the IA's Guideline on Enterprise Risk Management (GL21) which took effect on January 1, 2020.
+Pillar 2 (qualitative aspects) relates to corporate governance and enterprise risk management and originates from the IA's Guideline on Enterprise Risk Management (GL21) which took effect on January 1, 2020.
 This imposes a requirement for insurers to submit to the IA an annual Own Risk and Solvency Assessment report.